timghill/timghill.github.io/_pages/about.md

 I'm a PhD candidate at Simon Fraser University.
 I'm interested in applying numerical models to physical and environmental systems, especially glaciers and ice sheets.

-My current research focuses on modelling subglacial drainage.
-In particular, I'm interested in using statistical techniques to address uncertainty in contemporary models.
-The outputs of this research will improve the representation of basal friction in ice-sheet models, enabling more robust ice-sheet model projections.
+My current research focuses on undestanding subglacial drainage using statistical and [physics-based numerical models](/projects/laminar-turbulent/).
+In particular, I'm interested in using emulators of physics-based models to [accelerate modelling](/projects/glads-gp/) and address [uncertainty](/projects/glads-calibration/) in contemporary models.

 For my Masters from the University of Waterloo in Applied Math, I developed numerical models for [glacier surface melt rates](/projects/seb/) and [supraglacial meltwater transport](/projects/sads/).
 These models contribute to our understanding of water resources, the impact of freshwater discharge on downstream ecosystems, glacier mass balance, and the connection between warming and glacier dynamics.